Home Optimal health & lifestyle

 Your Complete Guide to Offal

-Although most of us rarely eat organs such as heart, liver, or kidney, offal is one of the most nutrient-dense foods on the planet, offering a plethora of important vitamins and minerals that can have a huge impact on our health.
+Most of us today wouldn't dream of tucking into heart, liver, or kidney, but offal is one of the most nutrient-dense foods on the planet, offering loads of important vitamins and minerals that can have a huge impact on our health.

-In this guide, we’ll be discussing the health benefits of different organ meats, the importance of food-based nutrition, and how to incorporate this nutritional powerhouse into your diet.
+In this guide to offal, we’ll be discussing the health benefits of different organ meats, the importance of food-based nutrition, and how to incorporate this nutritional powerhouse into your diet using tradtional and modern methods.

 What Is Offal?